vanessaperson/vanessaperson/README.md

 - 👋 Hi, I’m @vanessaperson
 - 👀 I’m interested in coding, Zumba, anime and food!
 - 🌱 I’m currently learning as much as I can
-- 💞️ I’m looking to collaborate on Mintbean hackathons!
 - 📫 Contact me through contact form on my portfolio website: https://portfolio.vanessacode.com/